User Session Recording Technology for Security and Compliance Training Course

 - Understand the requirements of secure communication

-- Learn about network attacks and defenses at different OSI layers
+- Learn about network attacks and defences at different OSI layers

 - Gain a practical understanding of cryptography